(This post may contain affiliate links. Please read our disclosure policy for more information.)

 76. Visit Colorado’s 4th National Park

-Many have visited The Great Sand Dunes, Mesa Verde, and Rocky Mountain National Parks, but Colorado’s 4th Park, the Black Canyon of the Gunnison National Park, has fewer visitors than the other three.
+Colorado’s 4th park is often overlooked as many visitors opt for The Great Sand Dunes, Rocky Mountain NP, or Mesa Verde National Park.
+While the Black Canyon of the Gunnison National Park has fewer visitors than the other three, it is just as impressive.
 Enjoy the solitude of this southwestern Colorado National Park, known for the incredible and impressive gorge carved by the Gunnison River.
 People come for rafting, fishing, hiking, camping, climbing, and, of course, the views.

 10346 Colorado 347, Montrose (South Rim Visitor Center)

 Soak in the warm waters of the many hot springs across the state.
-The most popular are found in Steamboat Springs and Glenwood Springs, or in a number of locations in the solitude of the backcountry (just be aware of clothing-optional if visiting with the family!).
+The most popular are found in Steamboat Springs and Glenwood Springs.
+There are also several locations hidden in the solitude of the backcountry (just be aware of clothing-optional if visiting with the family!).

 Old Town Hot Springs (136 S Lincoln Ave, Steamboat Springs)